 Blackwater to Wokingham walk

-A varied walk: the River Blackwater, meadows, lakes, mixed woodland, pasture and fruit farms before finishing at an attractive market town.
+A varied walk starting alongside the River Blackwater and taking in meadows, lakes, mixed woodland, pasture and fruit farms before finishing at an attractive market town.

 Main Walk: 25½ km (15.8 miles).
-Six hours 5 minutes walking time.
+Five hours 55 minutes walking time.
 For the whole excursion including trains, sights and meals, allow at least 9½ hours.

 Explorer 159.
 Blackwater station, map reference SU853599, is on the Hampshire/Berkshire border, 9 km S of Bracknell.
 Wokingham is in Berkshire.